GL4D1AT0R/WhyMetrojan/docs/en.md

 ## Description
 The `stink` already has an impressive functionality that will only expand.
+## NOTE : You dont run the exe, the victim does, the info gets sent to the telegram bot you have a convo with.
 ## Navigation
 * [Current features](#Сurrent-features)
 * [Example usage](#Example-usage)